brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-25-will-the-chrome-os-be-a-flop.md

----
-layout: post
-title: Will the Chrome OS be a flop?
+# Will the Chrome OS be a flop?
----

 Google has been the father of innovation in cyberspace.
 They have developed so many advanced web technologies that we have begun to believe that they would never develop a technology that wouldn't catch on with the web community.